davidhartsough/writings/src/markdown/importance-avoidance-effect.md

 The more important and valuable the project, the more utterly perfect it must be.

 And while striving for perfection often leads to outstanding and extraordinary outcomes, a need for extreme perfection can actually just be paralyzing and create a platform of procrastination.
-So for me, the ideal is to do whatever is necessary to get started on a project, and that might require a rejection of perfection.
-I can't be perfect; I can't perform perfectly; and I cannot execute the perfect project.
+So for me, the ideal is to do whatever is necessary to get started on a project, and that might require a rejection of perfection — I can't be perfect; I can't perform perfectly; and I cannot execute the perfect project.
 If I expect perfection of myself from the beginning, I may never engage with the project at all.
 This comes back to the concept of self-efficacy and self-confidence as well; in the frame of perfection, my capabilities will never meet the mark.

-Expectations of perfection can make a project feel unattainable, especially when that project is evenly moderately complex and consequential.
+Expectations of perfection can make a project feel unattainable, especially when that project is even moderately complex and consequential.
 It is sometimes impossible and even detrimental to try to thoroughly analyze and evaluate all possible factors and outcomes of a project.
 (Trust me, this is coming from a person who puts "thoroughness" down as his #1 favorite/greatest strength.)
 If you must make every consideration and every potential consequence perfect, your project may never see the light of day.
 It's a nearly impossible task to expect of yourself (or anyone for that matter).

 ## So what can we do?